Pwd9000-ML/blog-devto/posts/Azure-Private-Link-Service-Internal-APIM/Azure-Private-Link-Service-Internal-APIM.md

 ![port443](./assets/port443.png)

-- Confirm there is a new listener on port 443 and forwarder set up (Netstat -AN):
+- Confirm there is a new listener on port 443 and forwarding set up (Netstat -AN):

 ![netstat](./assets/netstat.png)

-After confirming that all the config is there you we can restart our VM and proceed to the next step in setting up our **Standard Load Balancer**.
-Run the following:
+After confirming that all the config is there and correct, we can restart our VM and proceed to the next step in setting up our **Standard Load Balancer**:

 ```powershell
 ##./code/Standard-Load-Balancer.ps1